Ken Jones (Jamaican politician)

-Kenneth Arthur Newton Jones JP (1 September 1924 – 11 October 1964), better known as Ken Jones, was a Jamaican Labour Party (JLP) politician and Minister of Communications and Works in the nation's first independent Cabinet from 1962 until his sudden and suspicious death in 1964.
+Kenneth Arthur Newton Jones (1 September 1924 – 11 October 1964) was a Jamaican Labour Party (JLP) politician and Minister of Communications and Works in the nation's first independent Cabinet from 1962 until his untimely death in 1964.

 Biography

 Early life and family

 Jones and his twin brother Keith Frederick Newton Jones were born at Stone Haven, his family's home in Hector's River, Portland.
 His father, Fred M. Jones, was a wealthy planter and public figure who would later become Custos of Portland.
-Their mother, Gladys Jones (née Smith), was a Quaker educator who, in 1918, had come to Portland as a missionary, teaching at Happy Grove School.
+His mother, Gladys (née Smith), was an American Quaker educator who in 1918 had come to Portland as a missionary, teaching at Happy Grove School.
 There, she played an important role helping to transform it from a vocational to academic institution.
-Jones was also the elder brother of Evan Jones, the influential Jamaican writer.
+Jones was also the elder brother of the writer Evan Jones.

-Jones's interest in public service perhaps originated from his parents, both of whom were inducted into the Order of the British Empire for their charitable and civic works: In Elizebeth II's 1959 New Year Honours, Gladys Jones was awarded the rank of Member, the same year she was serving as a justice of the peace.
+Jones's interest in public service perhaps originated from his parents, both of whom were appointed to the Order of the British Empire for their charitable and civic works: In Elizebeth II's 1959 New Year Honours, Gladys Jones was awarded the rank of Member, the same year she was serving as a justice of the peace.
 Fred M. Jones was granted the rank of Officer in Her Majesty's 1963 New Year Honours.

 Education and military service

-Jones attended the prestigious Munro College, a boarding school for boys in St Elizabeth, between 1935 and 1942.
-Subsequently, he left Jamaica to attended Earlham College in Indiana.
+Jones attended the prestigious Munro College, a boarding school for boys in Saint Elizabeth, between 1935 and 1942.
+Subsequently, he left Jamaica to attended Earlham College in Indiana, United States.
 On 19 May 1943, however, he joined the Royal Air Force (RAF).
 Upon completion of his training in Canada, 1944, and arriving in the United Kingdom, Jones was recorded as a Sergeant Pilot.
-During the last year of the war, he served alongside his school friends Flt Lt David Errol Chance and Fg Offr Oliver Marshall.
+During the last year of the War, he served alongside his school friends Flight Lieutenant David Errol Chance and Flying Officer Oliver Marshall.
 During the Second World War, an estimated 400 Jamaicans served as air crew in the RAF, of which Jones was one.

 Political career

 In 1946, Jones returned to Jamaica, first working as the director of his family's business, Fred M. Jones Estates, and as vice president of the Portland Chamber of Commerce.
 In 1951, however, he was elected to the Portland Parochial Board, marking the beginning of his career in public service.

-In 1953, he served as a justice of the peace and in 1955 he was elected to the House of Representatives as MP for Portland Eastern.
+In 1953, he served as a justice of the peace and in 1955 he was elected to the House of Representatives as member of parliament for Portland Eastern.
 In 1962, Ken Jones was appointed Minister of Communications and Works of Jamaica.
 The major achievements during his tenure include: